Equality Duties and School Objectives

 - schools cannot delegate responsibility for carrying out the duty to anyone else.

-At Dorset Road Infant School and Castlecombe Primary School we ensure that we adhere to these general duties and we work to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity between different groups and to foster good relations between different groups.
+At Castlecombe Primary School we ensure that we adhere to these general duties and we work to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity between different groups and to foster good relations between different groups.
 This especially applies to, but is not limited to, protected characteristics.
-These ensure that schools cannot discriminate against pupils or treat them less favourably because of their sex (gender), race, disability, religion or belief, gender reassignment or sexual orientation.
+These ensure that schools cannot discriminate against pupils or treat them less favourably because of their sex (gender), race, disability, religion or belief, gender reassignment, sexual orientation, pregnancy or maternity.

 The objectives which we identify represent our school’s priorities and are the outcome of a careful review of and analysis of data and other evidence.
 They also take into account national and local priorities and issues.
 We evaluate our success in meeting the PSED by the extent to which we achieve improved outcomes for the different groups.
 We produce Equality data Analysis which inform our discussions about the Equality Objectives.